- Ask your Primary Presidency if they have received their copies from the Bishopric (or ask the Bishopric directly!)

 - Download it online HERE.

-As I've been looking through the outline, there are some great tips and teaching advice:
+As I’ve been looking through the 2014 Sharing Time Outline, there are some great tips and teaching advice: